Gregory-OHagan/swe-task-venue-kings/readme.md

 * The included tests are functional and useful, but not comprehensive.
 I would increase the code coverage of the tests.

-## Notes on Threading implementation

-The threading implementation is entirely unnecessary given the asyncio implementation in the project.
-The reason for this is because:

-(a) if the processing time is (potentially) less than the web request rate, it is superfluous as the requests from different sources are already asynchronously handled.

-(b) if the processing time is (potentially) greater than the web request rate, the safeguards against memory overuse will kick in and slow down the web request rate, resulting in no performance gains

-If I was designing this for production, given my current understanding of the requirements, I would use the asyncio but not the threading library.

-Hypothetically, if this project was given a version of Python without the global interpreter lock (GIL) and was cpu bound in terms of processing the inputs, this threading implementation would then give performance gains.